EliasAllen/Software-Defects-Project/README.md

 ### Conclusions

 - Features like `loc` and `branchCount` are key predictors of software defects.
-- Class imbalance affects recall for the minority class, and further techniques like SMOTE could improve performance.
+- Class imbalance affects recall for the minority class; perhaps techniques like Synthetic Minority Oversampling Technique (SMOTE) could help address this.
-- Random Forest is an effective baseline model for this task.
+- Random Forest serves as an effective baseline model for handling this task.

 ---